 Planning and preparation are vital to a successful project.
-Strategic planning, comprehensive literature review, and feasibility review are essential to proposal preparation.
-Production of a fundable research project takes extensive coordination and planning.
-Internal and external review of proposal drafts by expert peers generally improves the probability of funding.
-To allow time for peer review prior to submission, the proposal needs to be near final well before the funding agency’s deadline to allow readers time to give feedback and to make necessary adjustments based on comments received.
-In most cases, a minimum of 6 months is needed to write and submit a competitive proposal for extramural funding, less for an internally funded pilot study.
+A comprehensive review of literature and feasibility assessment are essential to proposal preparation and resources.
+Production of a fundable research project takes extensive coordination and planning, and it is recommended that you have the project reviewed by expert peers to improve the probability of procuring funding.
+To allow time for peer review prior to submission, the proposal should be close to completion before the funding agency’s deadline to allow readers time to give feedback and to make necessary adjustments based on comments received.
+In most cases, a minimum of 3 months is needed to write and submit a competitive proposal for funding, less for an internally funded pilot study.
 A checklist of essential elements of a good proposal is provided below:

 Keys to Success in Writing a Good Proposal